Donate Now

 Since Sept.
 28, 2022

 We’ve cleared the storm debris, established a secure perimeter, and removed the remaining parts of the destroyed fly loft.
+The cement for the new foundation has been poured and the footers are being sealed.

 The building now has temporary air conditioning, internet, phone service, and a working elevator and marquee!
 New drywall and flooring has been installed and electricians have completely rewired the theatre and the main exterior connections.